Standard Drink Equivalence

 12 oz.
 5% ABV

-There is no beverage of moderation, only the practice of moderation.
+That’s why, when it comes to alcohol consumption, there is no beverage of moderation, only the practice of moderation.

 Standard Drink Calculator